openvswitch/ovs/Documentation/ref/ovsdb.7.rst

     named <file>.

     On Windows, listens on a local named pipe, creating a named pipe
     <file> to mimic the behavior of a Unix domain socket.
+The ACLs of the named
+    pipe include LocalSystem, Administrators, and Creator Owner.

 All IP-based connection methods accept IPv4 and IPv6 addresses.
 To specify an IPv6 address, wrap it in square brackets, e.g.  ``ssl:[::1]:6640``.
 Passive